d2718/jset-desk/README.md

     key events.
 There has to be a way to do this, I just haven't figured out how because the `fltk-rs` documentation seems to assume you're already intimately familiar with using the C++ library.
-  * saving the image, color, and iteration parameters to a file, (and subsequently loading them) so you can resume work on an image, or generate a super-high-rez version later if someone likes it.
+  * ~~saving the image, color, and iteration parameters to a file, (and subsequently loading them) so you can resume work on an image, or generate a super-high-rez version later if someone likes it.
 This should be easy, but it involves getting _another_ heavyweight dependency (`serde`) involved.
-(I love `serde`, though, don't get me wrong; it's just a huge dependency.)
+(I love `serde`, though, don't get me wrong; it's just a huge dependency.)~~ Done in 0.2.1.
   * SIMD.
 The iteration step is already _parallelized_, but I'd like to explore speeding it (and color map calculation) further with some vectorization.
 LLVM supposedly does some vector optimization when it realizes it can, but I don't know how smart or aggressive or effective it is.
 This is going to take some experimentation and profiling.
+  * Once native .png saving is worked out, I'd like to explore saving the "image parameters" as an EXIF sidecar to the saved .png, so you'd never even have to worry about saving a separate file.
+You'd only have to worry about image manipulation programs stripping your EXIF data.

 ### Help